 T H S Duke, Chester Herald of the College of Arms wrote a report in November 2006, regarding Edward Carleton of Yorkshire.
 No college visitations, registered pedigrees or other college records refer to an Edward Carleton of Yorkshire.
 It does show some information about the Surrey and Cumberland Carleton arms however.
 Given the geography of this Carleton family in Yorkshire, the Cumberland arms seem more likely, though this has not been proven with any obvious degree of accuracy.

 John Carleton was born in 1637 or 1638 to Edward Carleton and Ellen Newton.
 John married Hannah Jewett, daughter of Joseph Jewett and Mary Mallinson in 1658 or 1659 in Rowley Massachusetts.
 He was a town recorder and Clerk of the Writs between 1664 and 1668 in Haverhill.
-He was a Lieutenant in the state militia.
+He was a Lieutenant in the Haverhill division of the Massachusetts state militia.
 He died 22 Jan 1668 in Haverhill, Essex County, MA.

 Edward Carleton was born in Haverhill, Essex county, MA on 22 Mar 1665 to John Carleton and Hannah Jewett.
 He married Elizabeth Kimball about 1698 in Haverhill MA.
 He died 29 Aug 1708 in Bradford, Essex county, MA.